In America’s south, a combination of factors has created the perfect environment for HIV to thrive.

-Jackson, Miss. leads the nation in HIV diagnoses among men ages 13 to 24, according to a report updated last month by the U.S. Centers for Disease Control and Prevention (CDC).
+Jackson, Miss. leads the nation in HIV diagnoses among men ages 13 to 24, according by the U.S. Centers for Disease Control and Prevention (CDC).
 Just this week, a black pastor who lost his sister to AIDS became Jackson's fourth mayor in a year.

 Blacks represent 44 percent of all new HIV infections.
 In 2009, they also represented 44 percent of all people living with HIV in the U.S., even though African Americans constitute just 12 percent of the U.S. population.

 An HIV Doctor on the Front Lines

 Dr. Leandro Mena serves as medical director of Crossroads Clinic in Jackson, the only publicly funded HIV clinic in all of Mississippi.
 He also serves as the medical director of a newly opened clinic for gay men and lesbians, also in Jackson.

 He told Healthline that nine of the 10 cities in the U.S. with the largest number of new HIV infections annually are in the south.
 His Jackson clinics see 150 new infections each year, he said.